MylesScholz/A-Life-Capstone-Project/docs/src/cell_state.md

 - void setBirthTime(const int currentMsec): sets _birthTime to the given millisecond / 1000.0
 - float getBirthTime() const: returns _birthTime

+- void setAge(const float age): sets _age to the given value if it is >= 0
 - float getAge(const int currentMsec) const: returns the difference in seconds between the given millisecond and _birthTime
+- void increaseAge(const float delta): increments _age by the given value

 - void setLifespan(const float lifespan): sets _lifespan to the given value; lifespan must be greater than zero
 - float getLifespan() const: returns _lifespan